-The Supreme Court and Court of Appeals propose to adopt permanent amendments to the Oregon Rules of Appellate Procedure and appendices.
-The rules being amended are:
+By this order, the Supreme Court and Court of Appeals adopt permanent amendments to the Oregon Rules of Appellate Procedure and appendices, and delegate specified authority to the Editor of the Rules.
+The amendments and new rule adopted by this order are effective January 1, 2021.